Perth Transportation

 These locations include East Perth train station, WA Museum on Beaufort Street, Wellington Street (opposite the YHA Backpackers Hostel), The Kings Perth Hotel (corner of Pier and Hay Streets), and The Ambassador Hotel (Adelaide Terrace).
 Tickets for this Perth transport are $15 dollars per person for one-way travel.

-Other options for getting around Perth
+Other Options for Getting around Perth and WA

-Car and campervan rental
+Car and Campervan Rental

-If you plan to visit Swan Valley, renting a car is essential, unless you prefer joining one of the Swan Valley tours.
+If you plan to visit Swan Valley, renting a car is essential, unless you prefer joining one of the Swan Valley Tours.
 If you want more of an adventure, add a road trip to South West or the Coral Coast of Australia to your itinerary.

 Uber Perth